 - It’s your online image.
 What message does it send if you haven’t posted anything on Twitter, Facebook, or LinkedIn for months, even years?
 Lazy?
 Clueless?
 Behind the times?

 - It’s where your potential customers are hanging out.
 Check out this article on how to reach the different generations through social media.
+Remember, they will use the network that they like and are most comfortable with.

 - You may be missing big opportunities.
 You’re not increasing your reach or influence.
 You’re not driving new traffic to your website.
 Moreover, you’re losing valuable SEO (search engine optimization).